davedevelopment/phpmig/README.md

 Note that you can move phpmig.php to config/phpmig.php, the commands will look first in the config directory than in the root.

-It can generate migrations.
-Migration files should be named versionnumber_name.php, where version number is made up of 0-9 and name is CamelCase or snake\_case.
+Phpmig can generate migrations using the generate command.
+Migration files are named versionnumber_name.php, where version number is made up of 0-9 and name is CamelCase or snake\_case.
 Each migration file should contain a class with the same name as the file in CamelCase.